Traffic Noise Coming Through Windows

 Thanks very much for your thoughts.
 I hope you can shed some light on this.

-Windows can be a little bit tricky, but there are two pretty basic and simple things to keep in mind when you are trying to block sound.
+Soundproofing windows can be a little bit tricky, but there are two pretty basic and simple things to keep in mind when you are trying to block sound.
 I’ll throw you a little curve ball at the end, but want to go through a couple things first about how to soundproof windows.

 The two most important things to keep in mind when you are dealing with a sound transmission issue are eliminating ANY common air spaces and increasing the amount of mass/density in between your noise source and a potential “listener”.
 A 1% air gap in any kind of a noise barrier will leak 30% of the sound from one side to the other, and a 5% gap will allow for a 90% leak.
 If you consider that sound travels through air, you can quickly see how even a tiny gap will allow for a significant amount of sound transmission.
 Additionally, the more mass and density that you introduce as a sound barrier, the weaker the pressure wave will be after it passes through the mass.